Kakhovka Raion

 Also the reform made changes to local subdivisions and territorial councils (rada) were replaced with territorial communities (hromada) which also were increased combining several adjacent territorial councils.
-In this way, instead of one settlement council and 18 village councils, Kakhovka Raion was re-subdivided into three city communities, six settlement communities and six village communities.
+In this way, instead of one settlement council and 18 village councils, Kakhovka Raion was re-subdivided into three urban hromadas, six settlement hromadas and six rural hromadas.

 Subdivisions

 Current

 After the reform in July 2020, the raion consisted of 15 hromadas: